ETdoFresh/Blog/content/post/import/2016/2016-05-08-prototype-started.md

   <img aria-describedby="caption-attachment-227" class="wp-image-227 size-full" src="http://www.etdofresh.com/wp-content/uploads/2016/05/S05E00.png" alt="S05E00" width="1345" height="756" />

   <p id="caption-attachment-227" class="wp-caption-text">
-    Twitch Stream: S05E00 &#8211; Cargo Bay 5 &#8211; In the beginning&#8230;
+    Twitch Stream: S05E00 &#8211; Cargo Bay 5 &#8211; In the beginning...
   </p>
 </div>

-So today I decided to work on the prototype for Cargo Bay 5 just so our team can start to get the &#8220;feel&#8221; for what we are talking about.
+So today I decided to work on the prototype for Cargo Bay 5 just so our team can start to get the "feel" for what we are talking about.
 I got a 2D character animated and moving across the screen for my first official episode of my Season/Shelf 05 streams.<!--more-->

 ## 2D Sprites and Sprite Sheets